Twenty-Five Years Before the Mast — A Cruise Director's Memoir

 - Book Details

-In Twenty-Five Years Before the Mast, Peter Longley reflects on his twenty-five-year career as a cruise director aboard some of the world’s most iconic luxury ships, including ten years on Cunard’s legendary Queen Elizabeth 2.
-Entering the industry in 1978, when cruising was still reserved for the rich and famous, Longley offers a behind-the-scenes look at life aboard these floating cities.
+In Twenty-Five Years Before the Mast, Peter Longley reflects on his remarkable twenty-five-year career as a cruise director aboard some of the world’s most iconic luxury liners, including a decade on Cunard’s legendary Queen Elizabeth 2.
+Entering the industry in 1978, when cruising was still mostly for the rich and famous, Longley offers a captivating behind-the-scenes look at life aboard these floating cities.

-From royal encounters and gala evenings to storms at sea, strikes, and even murder, this memoir captures the glamour, drama, and rapid transformation of the cruise industry.
-Blending history, humour, and personal anecdotes, Longley charts the evolution of cruising from imperial voyages to today’s global mega-ship industry.
+From royal encounters and glittering gala evenings to storms at sea, strikes, and even murder, this memoir reveals the glamour, drama, and rapid transformation of the cruise industry.
+Blending history, humour, and vivid personal anecdotes, Longley charts the evolution of cruising—from the age of grand ocean voyages to today’s global mega-ship era.

 Genre: Memoir, Travel, Maritime History